 - Did you walk away from New Paltz without taking a Leave of Absence?

-- Did you withdraw from all your classes and then not attend New Paltz the following semester?
+- Did you withdraw from all your classes and then not attend New Paltz for two consecutive semesters?

 - Did you leave New Paltz and attend another college?

 - Were you dismissed for academic or disciplinary reasons?

 - Did you think you graduated - and just found out that you haven't?

 If you were accepted and matriculated in an undergraduate degree program at New Paltz and your attendance at the College was discontinued for any reason, at any time, or you thought you graduated but did not because of course deficiencies and/or failure to submit the proper graduation paperwork...

 You must apply for readmission!

 Readmission is required for all non-graduates regardless of the number of credits believed to be lacking in order to receive the undergraduate degree.

 Are you eligible for consideration for readmission?